 The holiday season is full of good and bad extremes.
 Traditions made to endure and traditions made to be broken.
 Some make us happy, some make us sad, and some are a bittersweet.

 Spending time with loved ones that I regretfully don’t see enough of throughout the rest of the year?
 Outstanding.
 Gorging myself with delicious food and drink until I’m bursting at the seems?
 Sign me up (even if the after-effects are regretful).
 Spending a lazy afternoon on the couch watching Griswold Vacation or other beloved mindless entertainment.
 Guilty.
 Using a good chunk of annual savings to buy a bunch of shit that people don’t want or need and expecting your family to do the same for you?
 Well… like I said, some traditions are made to be broken.
-And de-commercializing the holidays is a tradition we’ve successfully broken in our families.
+And de-commercializing the holidays is a tradition that we’ve successfully implemented in our families.

 One thing I’ve really learned to cherish with the influx of free time around the holidays is that it presents an opportunity to disengage from the stranglehold that having a very demanding full-time job can have.
 I work with clients and when you work with clients, your clients own you and your time, often to an unhealthy extent.
 This leaves little time for me.
 But not over holiday break.
 I typically take two weeks off, because most of my clients do the same.